mahyakheirandish/BSc._Thesis_Final_Project/README.md

 ---

-**Note**: This project was developed as part of a Bachelor of Science thesis in Electrical-Computer Engineering department of Urmia University, focusing on real-time object detection systems with practical hardware implementation.
+**Note**: This project was developed as part of a Bachelor of Science thesis project in Electrical-Computer Engineering department of Urmia University, focusing on real-time object detection systems with practical hardware implementation for robotic applications.